Male gaze: Gazing at the nude woman

-The black female nude
+The Black Female Nude

 In Lisa E. Farrington's "Reinventing Herself: The Black Female Nude", Farrington states that the European female nude has mostly been depicted as passive and complacent to a masculine gaze, or in special occasions has been depicted as sexually liberated and as a femme fatale that uses her sexuality to overpower men.
-In contrast, black women have been portrayed as "deserving" sexual violence since at least the time of the Atlantic slave trade, during which many African women (Note: Alongside African men and children) were removed from their homes, brought across the ocean, and forced into slavery.
-The power dynamic between enslaved women and their captors forced women to risk death or submit to a chance of surviving till the end of the long voyage.
-This was used to create a narrative of black women's hypersexuality: the idea and stereotype that black women are inherently sexual creatures with uncontrollable desires reflective of animal behavior.

 Farrington said that instead of perpetuating the gaze, women artists have the ability to reclaim dominance over their bodies by painting the female nude themselves.
 This counteracts the male artists who have traditionally painted women in the nude to assert their own sexual dominance over a woman subject.
 A woman painting a female nude completely flips the gaze because a female audience replaces the male audience.

-Western art has lacked representation in all areas and it historically fails to portray black female bodies in the same context that European women have been depicted.
-While this is a race issue, it is also a gender issue and highlights the specific intersection of oppression that black women navigate, which is called misogynoir.
-When black women are shown in art, they are sexualized and put in submissive positions, like their white counterparts, but unlike their white counterparts black women also experience racialized bigotry, which others them from their own identity groups.
+When black women are shown in art, they are sexualized and put in submissive positions, like their white counterparts, but unlike their white counterparts black women also experience racialized bigotry.
 It also means black women are considered undesirable because they are not seen the same as other women who were depicted as the epitome of beauty in the art world.
-Though there is a small portion of media and art that depicts black women in romanticized versions of femininity, this imagery still leads back to gender stereotypes that apply to all depictions of women.

-Black male artists are also responsible for depicting sexualized black women in art and such practice has been seen abundant in recent media.